 Of course you knew teaching wouldn’t be exactly how it looks in the movies, or perfectly match the scenarios you studied in college.
 But sometimes?
 Wow.
 Just. . . wow.
 Here’s a somewhat depressing word cloud.
-It’s from a 12-page set of responses to a survey that used to be part of the New Teacher Disillusionment Power Pack.
+It’s from a 12-page set of responses to a survey that used to be part of my email series, The New Teacher Disillusionment Power Pack.
 These were responses that fell into the general category of “coming to terms with what teaching is and who you are as a teacher.”
 (You can scroll down and click on the graphic to see it better.)

 In See Me After Class: Advice for Teachers by Teachers, there are several different chapters that correspond to the concerns above.
 These are also topics that come up—in a more targeted and personal way—in sessions of See Me After Class Office Hours.
 Not every problem is as serious as it feels in the moment.
 And not every problem has a solution.
 Sometimes you just need to talk about a situation in your classroom in order to gain enough critical distance to get you back in to work tomorrow.